The Complete Dog Owner’s Guide to Red Light Therapy, Photobiomodulation and Therapeutic Laser

 (Below are some old but still relevant videos of vets and owners sharing their experiences of a specific branded laser).

-I Have a Red Light Device at Home
+But I Already Have a Red Light Device at Home

-We hear this question a lot: “I already have a red light panel at home - can I just use that on my dog?”
+We hear this question a lot: “I already have a red light panel at home - can’t my dog just sit in front of it?”

 Panels are designed for human skin exposure.
-They usually lack:
+They lack:

 808 nm is considered a deep-penetrating wavelength, and in many studies, it has shown excellent results for musculoskeletal conditions, including in veterinary applications.
 In fact, 808 nm is one of the most commonly used therapeutic wavelengths worldwide.

-Shaving your dog’s fur can definitely help reduce light scattering and improve delivery of energy to the tissue.
-So if you’re using a laser with 808 nm and your dog’s coat is dark or thick, removing that fur can help ensure the light reaches further (especially if it’s a small area).
+Shaving your dog’s fur can definitely help reduce light scattering and improve delivery of energy to the tissues.
+So if you’re using our Solasta laser with 808 nm and your dog’s coat is dark or thick, removing that fur can help ensure the light reaches further (especially if it’s a small area).

 So yes, you can shave your dog and see good results with 808 nm.
 But for deep, chronic, or nerve-based issues, wavelength still matters, and longer wavelengths offer added advantages in terms of consistency and safety, especially when fur and pigment are part of the picture.